A visitor to our site asked: "I'm interested in storing rice and flour...and dry beans.

 Why is there such a size range?
 When using smaller Mason jars, a 50cc oxygen absorber is ideal.
 For a larger quart-size Mason jar, then a 100cc size will be fine.

-If you live in a humid area and are thinking of storing rice and flour to keep the dry goods dry, then try using Mason jars for rice and flour canisters for, yes, flour.
+If you live in a humid area and are thinking of storing rice and flour to keep the dry goods dry, use Mason jars for storing rice and flour, or in specialized canisters with an air-tight seal.

 You can add an oxygen absorber in the Mason jar along with the rice - the primary job of an oxygen absorber "is" to absorb oxygen, as the name implies.